uudruid74/shellinabox_addons/README.md

 left of the shell.
 If either switches to the same tab as the other, then both screens update simultaneously until you switch to the other.

+ScreenShot256.jpg shows typing in both windows (need not be on the same machine).
+And shows the mixdown from 256 colors to 16.

 The backend is versioned (just in case) and so your URLs should be of the format of ...